BeamIO-Inc/espa-product-formatter/README.md

 ## Release Notes
-  * Changed the print statements for the semi-major axis, semi-minor axis, and inverse flattening parameters.
-The %g is truncating the semi-major axis for the Albers projection.
+  * Created read/write routines which support reading Tiff files.
+  * Created a routine to write the Geolocation tags for the Tiff files to be GeoTiff files.
+  * TODO: Created a generic read/write routine which calls either the raw binary or the Tiff specific read/write routines.